charlie-galb/web-design-challenge/README.md

-# Challenge one
+# Web Design Challenge

-The aim of this challenge was to create a simple, unresponsive grid layout for desktop: [Here's the original repo](https://github.com/makersacademy/course/blob/master/web_design/1-add-grid-for-desktop.md).
+This is a series of design challenges that build on one another to create a fully stylised web page.
+[Here's the original repo](https://github.com/makersacademy/course/blob/master/web_design/).